diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 which results in an prevalence of #prevalence_cp in #total_cp (#prevalence_rate_cp%) versus a prevalence of #prevalence_pp in #total_pp (#prevalence_rate_pp%) for
 prototype pollution.
-The gap is even bigger if only the single confirmed exploitable project is accounted for.
+The gap is even more significant if only the single confirmed exploitable project is accounted for.
 However, this is not a perfect comparison, as the domain and type of applications is clearly different.